Pumpkin Streusel Bars.

 - Instead of these spices, you can use 1 teaspoon pumpkin pie spice.

-Larger batch: You can easily double this recipe.
+Larger batch: You can easily double this recipe to feed a crowd!
 Double the ingredients, pre-bake the crust for 10 minutes in a 9x13 pan, and bake the bars at 325F for roughly 55 minutes, give or take.
 Keep your eye on them after 45 minutes.

 Adapted from Sally's Baking Addiction Cookbook Spiced Pumpkin Bars